mraad/KDBigMemory/README.md

 KDBigMemory
 ===========

-Simple MapReduce Kernel Density aggregation using Hadoop and [BigMemory](http://terracotta.org/products/bigmemory).
+Simple MapReduce Kernel Density aggregation using Hadoop and [BigMemoryMAX](http://terracotta.org/products/bigmemory).

-The Hadoop job output is a collection set in BigMemory rather than a file in HDFS.
+The Hadoop job output is an _in-memory_ collection set in BigMemory rather than a file in HDFS.
+This project is inpsired from [Hadoop BigMemory](http://blog.terracotta.org/2013/04/02/hadoop-bigmemory-run-elephant-run/).

 ## Build and package

+After [downloading](http://terracotta.org/downloads) BigMemoryMAX, execute the following maven commands to populate you local maven repo with the dependency jars:

+    mvn install:install-file \
+     -Dfile=./common/lib/bigmemory-4.0.0.jar\
+     -DgroupId=org.terracotta\
+     -DartifactId=bigmemory\
+     -Dversion=4.0.0\
+     -Dpackaging=jar\
+     -DgeneratePom=true

+    mvn install:install-file \
+     -Dfile=./apis/toolkit/lib/terracotta-toolkit-runtime-ee-4.0.0.jar\
+     -DgroupId=org.terracotta\
+     -DartifactId=terracotta-toolkit-runtime-ee\
+     -Dversion=4.0.0\
+     -Dpackaging=jar\
+     -DgeneratePom=true

+Build and package:

     $ mvn install

+The default maven profile is based on CDH3.
+You can package the jar for CDH4 as follows:

+    $ mvn -P chd4 clean install

 ## Setup